akeren/omnipresent-interview-backend-task/README.md

 ## Intened Revamp Architecture

-The revamp architecture of the current developed will be a [microservice architectural](https://drive.google.com/file/d/1pgpyCTZ8lB1x_yv-rJSY3CT3nLnx9TkI/view?usp=sharing) style as shown in the diagram below
+The revamp architecture of the current developed will be a [microservice architectural](https://drive.google.com/file/d/1pgpyCTZ8lB1x_yv-rJSY3CT3nLnx9TkI/view?usp=sharing) style where an **API gateway** will be deligating all requests to apt services and obtaining responses.
+The need for an API gateway is to enforce ***polyglot persistence** hence different **DBMS** will be used extensively.